Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 Recommender systems predict which items a user is likely to engage with by exploiting patterns in historical interactions.

-On platforms such as YouTube, Netflix, and Spotify, these interactions—views, clicks, dwell time, ratings, or other engagement signals, are represented in a sparse user–item matrix \(R\), where most entries are unobserved.
+On platforms such as YouTube, Netflix, and Spotify, these interactions—views, clicks, dwell time, ratings, or other engagement signals, are represented in a sparse user–item matrix $R$, where most entries are unobserved.

 **The central modelling task is to predict which unobserved entries are likely to be high, thereby generating personalized recommendations.**